jchancellor-ms/Azure-Firewall-IPGroup/README.md

 # Create Azure IP Groups in batch using Terraform

 <!-- Project description -->
 I created this project to enable the implementation of Azure Firewall IP Groups in batch.
-The goal was to minimize the writing of additional terraform code while being able to add ip groups using input files.
+The goal was to minimize the writing of additional terraform code while being able to add IP groups using input files.
 This first iteration only supports IP group bulk creation, but long-term the goal is to allow for creation of policy and rule collections as well.

 # Table of contents